Javier Pastore: Roma

 On 26 June 2018, Pastore signed a five-year contract with Italian side Roma from Paris Saint-Germain for a reported fee of €24.7m.
 He was handed the number 27 shirt.
 He made his club debut in a 1–0 away win over Torino in Serie A on 19 August.
 He scored his first goal for the club on 27 August, opening the scoring with a back-heeled goal in the second minute of play in an eventual 3–3 home draw against Atalanta in the league.

 On 30 August 2021, he mutually terminated his contract with Roma.

 Elche

 On 4 September 2021, Pastore signed for La Liga club Elche on a one-year contract.

 In January 2023, Pastore announced that his Elche contract had been terminated by mutual consent and he was leaving the club.

 Qatar SC

 On 11 January 2023, Qatar Stars League club Qatar SC announced the signing of free agent Pastore.

 On 2 November 2024, Pastore announced that he would retire from professional football before June 2025.

-On 10 September 2025, in an interview with a media, Pastore said he had retired and he is preparing to be a sporting director.
+On 10 September 2025, in an interview with the media, Pastore said he had retired, and he is preparing to be a sporting director.